-A complete biography of Eloise Butler's life is contained in The Wild Gardener by Martha Hellander, published in 1972.
+A complete biography of Eloise Butler was written in Martha Hellander’s book The Wild Gardener, published in 1972.
 While it is now out of print and not available from The Friends, information on Martha Hellander and how she created this book plus photos and information on her research in Maine on the Butler Family see This Article

 Book, The Wild Botanic Garden - 1907-1933.
 This is a companion volume to Martha Hellander's biography of Eloise Butler.
 It details the events of each year of Eloise Butler's tenure as Curator of the Garden and is available as a downloadable PDF File.
 (2018)